SeekrAI/seekr/README.md

 # Add yourself to ssl-cert group (you may need to re-login after this)
 newgrp ssl-cert
 ```

-## Contacts

-- Want to learn more and/or contribute to the project?
-Join our [Discord channel](https://discord.gg/WbSbXYWvta)
-- For business inquiries, please reach us at [contact@cosdata.io](mailto:contact@cosdata.io)

 ## Show Your Support